tikkamasala/Il2CppInspectorPro/README.md

 Example Ghidra C++ decompilation after applying Il2CppInspector:

 ![Il2CppInspector annotated Ghidra project](docs/Ghidra_Preview.png)

+### Adding metadata to your Binary Ninja workflow

+Import your binary into Binary Ninja, and let the initial analysis complete.
+Then run the generated *il2cpp.py* using the "File > Run script..." menu option.
+You can view the current script progress in the bottom left corner, alongside the total elapsed time.

 ### Creating C++ scaffolding or a DLL injection project